 Step 3

 # bash /usr/local/bin/ip.sh# bash /usr/local/bin/ip.shCode block.
-Communication status check ReferenceNAT IP does not change.
+Communication status check ReferenceThe NAT IP does not change.

-ReferenceIt is recommended to perform the final check after restarting the server.If there are no issues in the final inspection results, select the work completion checkbox of Step 3 in the IP Change popup window.
+ReferenceIt is recommended to perform the final check after restarting the server.If there are no issues in the final inspection results, select the work completion checkbox for Step 3 in the IP Change popup window.

 Step 1

-- Select the Subnet to change.
+- Select the Subnet to modify.

-- Enter the IP to change.
+- Enter the IP address to change.

 - IP Allocation Request Click the button.